 Most storage facilities will also require some form of renters’ insurance.
 This requirement is in place to protect both the tenant and the landlord.
-At Life Storage, property tenant insurance is provided by a third-party.
-This requirement can be waived in some cases if you have homeowners or renters insurance in place that would cover your belongings in a storage unit.
+At Life Storage, property tenant insurance is provided by a third party.
+This requirement can sometimes be waived if you have homeowners or renters insurance that would cover your belongings in a storage unit.

-Once you sign the lease, you’ll be responsible for your first-month rent.
+Once you sign the lease, you’ll be responsible for paying your first month of rent.
 Future monthly payments can be made online.
 Some companies also offer in-person or auto payments.

-Make sure you are diligent with payments every month to prevent late fees from building up.
-If you are late on payment for a couple of months in a row, your storage unit could be repossessed.
+Make sure you are diligent with monthly payments to prevent late fees from building up.
+If you are late on payment for a few months, your storage unit could be repossessed.

-Gaining access to your unit will depend on whether you rented online or in-person.
-If you rented a unit in person, a storage manager will guide you to your unit and make sure you have an appropriate lock in place.
+Access to your unit will depend on whether you rent online or in person.
+Regardless of your preferred method, a storage manager should guide you to your unit and make sure you have an appropriate lock in place.

 If you used Life Storage’s online rental system, here’s what you can expect:

-- You’ll be provided with a personalized key code to gain access to the facility.
+- You’ll be provided with a personalized key code to access the facility.

-- We’ll send you a digital map to help you find your storage unit once you’re on-site.
-Also, keep an eye out for signage on the property that includes maps and building numbers.
+- Once you’re on-site, we’ll send you a digital map to help you find your storage unit.
+Also, watch for signage on the property, including maps and building numbers.

 - The storage unit will be closed with a plastic seal.
 Break the seal and gain access to the unit.

 - Online rentals include a secure lock, which will be placed inside.
 If you have a different lock you want to use, you can return the provided lock for a full refund after you move in.